Edward Poppe: Childhood and education

 He began his studies in Thomism on 13 March 1912 at the Catholic University of Leuven where he became influenced by the works of Louis de Montfort which made him a fervent devotee of the Blessed Mother of God.
 It was also around this time that he learnt about Thérèse of Lisieux but he also had a love for Francis of Assisi.
 In September 1913 he moved to the Major Seminary of Ghent for his studies where he became a member of the Filioli Caritatis which was a group of priests who aimed for holiness.
 On 14 July 1913 he graduated in letters and philosophical studies at Louvain.

 The outbreak of World War I in 1914 saw Poppe called to arms as a battlefield nurse on 1 August but he fell ill in Namur at Bourlers on 25 August after having been at the battle site since 4 August.
-He was placed half-dead in an ambulance van and was taken to Bourlers where the priest Castelain took care of him until December.
+He was placed in an ambulance van and taken to Bourlers where the priest Castelain took care of him until December.
 In his period of recuperation the Germans advancing had with them several prisoners of war and he appealed to Saint Joseph that these men be freed which led to their miraculous freeing all except a Frenchman; Poppe renewed the appeal and the Frenchman returned.
 Father Castelain also told him about the life of Antoine Chevrier.
 Once he recovered he went to Mechelen to continue with his ecclesial studies in April 1915 after Cardinal Désiré-Joseph Mercier obtained for him a dispensation to leave the armed forces.